Install SpinDB

 INSERT INTO orders (customer_name, total) VALUES ('Charlie', 75.00);

-SELECT id, customer_name, total FROM orders ORDER BY id;Because UUIDv7 values sort by creation time, ORDER BY id returns rows in insertion order without needing a separate timestamp column.
-More importantly, B-tree indexes stay efficient because new values always cluster at the end of the index, avoiding the page splits that random UUIDv4 values cause.
+SELECT id, customer_name, total FROM orders ORDER BY id;Because UUIDv7 values sort by creation time, ORDER BY id gives you insertion order without a separate timestamp column.
+B-tree indexes stay efficient because new values cluster at the end, avoiding the page splits that random UUIDv4 causes.

-PostgreSQL has had gen_random_uuid() for random UUIDv4 values since version 13, and uuid-ossp offers time-based UUIDv1, but neither produces time-sorted, globally unique IDs the way v7 does.
+PostgreSQL has had gen_random_uuid() (v4) since version 13, and uuid-ossp offers time-based v1, but neither produces time-sorted, globally unique IDs.
 Before v18, UUIDv7 required application-level generation.
-Native uuidv7() gives you the best of both worlds: the global uniqueness of UUIDs with the sequential index performance of auto-incrementing integers.
+Native uuidv7() gives you UUID uniqueness with sequential index performance.

 Virtual Generated Columns

-PostgreSQL has supported generated columns since version 12, but they were always STORED, meaning the computed value was written to disk on every insert and update.
-PostgreSQL 18 adds VIRTUAL generated columns, and makes them the default.
+Generated columns have existed since version 12, but they were always STORED: the computed value written to disk on every insert and update.
+PostgreSQL 18 adds VIRTUAL generated columns and makes them the default.

-Virtual columns compute their value at read time.
+Virtual columns compute at read time.
 No disk space, no write overhead.

 CREATE TABLE line_items (